dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/Database-Schema.md

   * **timestamp**: a date and time stamp with timezone awareness where applicable, i.e. MySQL’s `timestamp not null default 0` or MSSQL’s `datetimeoffset`.

-  * **timestamp_on_create**: a `timestamp` as documented above that will be automatically set on record creation and not updated again unless set by the client via the api.
-See api_read_only validation for keeping this from being set by api.
+  * **timestamp_on_create**: a `timestamp` as documented above that will be automatically set on record creation and not updated again unless set by the client via the API.
+See "api_read_only" validation for keeping this from being set by API.

   * **timestamp_on_update**: a `timestamp` as documented above that will be automatically set on record creation and again on every update.
-See api_read_only validation for keeping this from being set by api.
+See "api_read_only" validation for keeping this from being set by API.

-  * **user_id**: a reference to the current user, assumes a valid session has been established.
+  * **user_id**: a reference to the current user, assuming a valid session has been established.
 On the native database, this is implemented as a reference field pointing to the system's user table, on other databases, it is implemented as an integer.
+Optional properties are `allow_null` and `default`.

-  * **user_id_on_create**: a `user_id` as documented above that will be automatically set on record creation and not updated again unless set by the client via the api.
-See `api_read_only` validation for keeping this from being set by API.
+  * **user_id_on_create**: a `user_id` as documented above that will be automatically set on record creation and not updated again unless set by the client via the API.
+See "api_read_only" validation for keeping this from being set by API.

   * **user_id_on_update**: a `user_id` as documented above that will be automatically set on record creation and again on every update.
-See `api_read_only` validation for keeping this from being set by API.
+See "api_read_only" validation for keeping this from being set by API.

 ###<a name="validations"></a>Validations
-Some server-side validation can be defined for the field by setting this property to one or more of the following, separated by commas.
+Some server-side validation can be defined for each field by setting this property to one or more of the following options in the given format below.
 Note that additional validation will result in additional processing which may slow response times.
 Validations are configured in the following format...

 ```javascript
 {